3/17/2025

 Phonics refers to the relationship between letters and sounds in language.
 It involves understanding how letters represent sounds and using that knowledge to decode written words during reading and encode words during writing.

-Many people seem to believe the science of reading is solely based on phonics.
+Many people believe the science of reading is solely based on phonics.
 However, phonics is just one piece of a very large and complex puzzle.
-Research shows systematic phonics instruction “provides beginning readers, at-risk readers, disabled readers, and low-achieving readers” with a higher chance of learning how to read proficiently in comparison to other forms of instruction.
+Research shows systematic phonics instruction “provides beginning readers, at-risk readers, disabled readers, and low-achieving readers” with a higher chance of learning how to read proficiently than other forms of instruction.

 3. Fluency